 And didn't this 'architect of the swamp rock boogie' sing the Tarheel Slim song from 1959 with a devotion that must be an example for every musician with a passion for this great music?

 The Wildcat Tamers from Leiden (Netherlands) play 'catchy rock & roll', as lead singer Barry calls it.
-'Jukebox classics' we all know, by legends like Eddie Cochran, Buddy Holly and The Stray Cats.
-But to really get excited there's also music for you by less famous, but still giants in rock & roll, like Sandy Ford, Crazy Cavan and Carl Perkins.
-Or the English band Matchbox, quite famous for their sing-a-long Rockabilly Rebel.
+'Jukebox classics' we all know, by legends such as Eddie Cochran, Buddy Holly and The Stray Cats.
+But to really get excited there's also music for you by less famous, but still giants in rock & roll.
+Sandy Ford, Crazy Cavan and Carl Perkins, to name just a few.
+Or what about the English band Matchbox, quite famous for their sing-a-long Rockabilly Rebel.

 And not to forget: Dale Hawkins.
 The band is named Wildcat Tamers because Hawkins' cover of the song stands model for the 'real raw & red hot' rockabilly of the quartet.
 Add to this some surf music, a bit of rhythm & blues, the best instrumentals by Link Wray and numerous English 'Teddy boy rock & roll' songs from the seventies, and finally the 'roaring twenties' of the 21st century are here!